freeCodeCamp/freeCodeCamp/guide/english/cloud-development/cloud-storage/index.md

     - Block storage service of AWS – EBS (Elastic Block Storage)
     - Cloud provides facility of scaling storage that’s the elastic property of cloud.
     - Block storage of OpenStack – Cinder

+Decentralized Cloud Storage for Security:
+ - Using services like Storj for having a decentralized storage architecture for the cloud can help in enhancing security as well as robustness to access data.